 You can even be more proactive by strategically disputing those marks and getting them removed from your report early.

-Request your credit report today so that you can figure out the best game plan for your own credit repair process.
+Request your credit reports today so that you can figure out the best game plan for your own credit repair process.
 If you’re intimidated, contact a professional to help point you in the right direction.